 I’ve tried Prime Music, another no-charge Amazon Prime benefit, but didn’t like it as well as another free music service I was using at the time, Apple Music.
 (It generally isn’t free, but a free subscription came with an Apple TV I received as a gift.)

-To taste Prime Music before paying for Prime, you can sign up for a 30-day Amazon Prime free trial.
+To sample Prime Music before paying for Prime, you can sign up for a 30-day Amazon Prime free trial.
 Remember: Cancel the subscription before the trial ends to avoid being charged for Prime if you decide it’s not for you.

 4. The credit card rewards were a wash